Deci-AI/super-gradients/documentation/source/PoseEstimation.md

 ### Datasets

-There are several well-known datasets that contain pose estimation annotations for different tasks: COCO, MPII Human Pose, Hands in the Wild, CrowdPose, etc.
+There are several well-known datasets for pose estimation: COCO, MPII Human Pose, Hands in the Wild, CrowdPose, etc.
 SuperGradients provide ready-to-use dataloaders for the COCO dataset [COCOKeypointsDataset](https://docs.deci.ai/super-gradients/docstring/training/datasets/#training.datasets.pose_estimation_datasets.coco_keypoints.COCOKeypointsDataset) and more general `KeypointsDataset` implementation that you can subclass from for your specific dataset format.

 ### Target generators

 The target generators are responsible for generating the target tensors for the model.
-Implementation of target generator is model-specific and usually includes at least a multi-channel heatmap mask per each joint.
+Implementation of the target generator is model-specific and usually includes at least a multi-channel heatmap mask per joint.

 Each model may require its own target generator implementation that is compatible with model's output.

-All target generators should implement `KeypointsTargetsGenerator` interface as show below.
+All target generators should implement `KeypointsTargetsGenerator` interface as shown below.
-The goal of this class is to transform ground-truth annotations into the format that is suitable for computing a loss and training a model:
+The goal of this class is to transform ground-truth annotations into a format that is suitable for computing a loss and training a model:

 ```py
 # super_gradients.training.datasets.pose_estimation_datasets.target_generators.KeypointsTargetsGenerator